Identitywoman/identity-commons/ID-History.md

 # Here is a community timeline that was created at IIW in 2011
 You are welcome to add more to the timeline and links to the things referenced.

-# Somethings with Dates that are not clear
-Feel free to look

 # Before the 1960's

 ### >10,000 BCE